CodyNicholson/Backend_Development_Notes/Software_Development_Process/Rational_Unified_Software_Process/3_ConstructionPhase.md

 -

-2. We aso have the complete software product which is integrated on all the needed platforms
+2. We also have the complete software product which is integrated on all the needed platforms

 -